hcengineering/huly-examples/example-1/README.md

 return await client.addCollection(
-  tracker.class.Issue, // refers to the class of the object to be created project._id, tracker.ids.NoParent, // id of the document to be attached (ex. sub-issue should have parent issue id), if no parent then this id is set tracker.class.Issue, // sets the class to which the doc is going to be attached 'subIssues', // name of the collection issueToCreate
+  tracker.class.Issue, // refers to the class of the object to be created project._id, tracker.ids.NoParent, // id of the document to be attached to (ex. sub-issue should have parent issue id), if no parent then this id is set tracker.class.Issue, // sets the class to which the doc is going to be attached 'subIssues', // name of the collection issueToCreate